 Why it might not be Ricki Lake: The pregnancy test thing could be a “You’re not the father!” reference, so watch out for Maury behind that mask.

 Odds: Very high.
 I don’t think Sally Jessy Raphael was available.
 (Update: Yep, it was her.)

 Who is the Lion on The Masked Singer?

 Here’s what we know about the Lion.
 She’s five-foot-six and says that some might she’s “Hollywood royalty.”
 She’s stepping away from her pride to “sing my heart out,” adding, “in my pride, there are lots of women.”

-Why it could be Rumer Willis: She’s on Empire right now, she’s already won Dancing With the Stars, and, yes, she sings.
+Why it’s definitely Rumer Willis: She’s on Empire right now, she’s already won Dancing With the Stars, and, yes, she sings.
 She’s the right height and she’s Hollywood royalty: the daughter of Demi Moore and Bruce Willis.
 Plus, she’s part of an all-female “pride” with two sisters, Scout and Tallulah Belle.
 She’s a Leo and at one point had a huge lion tattoo on her shoulder.
 (She got rid of it last year.)

-Why it may not Rumer Willis: Every clue lines up; it’s probably her.
+Why it might not Rumer Willis: Every clue lines up; it’s probably her.

 Other possibilities: Tracee Ellis Ross, Paris Jackson, Carrie Underwood, Kelly Rowland, Dinah Jane.

 Who is the Monster on The Masked Singer?

 Here’s what we know about the Monster.
 He’s five-foot-eight and is here to “rewrite” his mixtape, to prove that he’s more than just “puff and fluff.”
 He says: “I was at the top of my game, but the game turned on me.
 So I retreated into my cave and took a break from the public eye.”
 After he’s asked if he’s a “professional singer,” he says: “Not to everyone.”